Have a special occasion coming up?

 Six by Nico took Dublin by storm when it initially launched with its Fish and Chips menu.
-Since then they have changed their tasting menu up every six weeks, with their latest being Hanoi.
+Since then they have changed their tasting menu up every six weeks, with their latest being The Chippie (which looks like one of their best yet).
 What's great about Six By Nico is that it's quite affordable in comparison to other tasting menus.
 Six courses costs €45, and if you fancy the wine pairing too, that's an added €39.

 At Shouk, if you want to try a bit of everything, parties of six and over can order the Middle East Feast, which will set each person back €34.

 I absolutely adore the Lucky Tortoise.
 Being incredibly curious about everything on the menu, I was delighted to see the All In Platter, which you can get to be veggie friendly or with meat.
 You can order this for €28pp, another more affordable option if you just can't choose what to order.
 You can read my review HERE.